08 Jun Converting PDF files for use with Gig Performer ChordPro

 The ChordPro/Lyric window in Gig Performer does not yet have built-in support for viewing PDF files.
 However, since it does support images, a workaround is to convert PDF files into image pages that can be used by our viewer.
 However, it is time consuming to manage manual conversion of a PDF file into image files as well as creating the ChordPro directives needed to make them usable.

-Steps – Part 2 – Download and install the PDFForChordPro utilities from the Gig Performer Website
+Steps – Part 1 – Download and install the PDFToGPChordPro utility from the Gig Performer Website

-- Download PDFForChordPro Mac version or PDFForChordPro Windows as desired.
+- Download PDFToGPChordPro Mac version or PDFToGPChordPro Windows as desired.

 - Open the compressed zip file and put the application anywhere you like.
-BY convention, Mac user may prefer to put it in their Applications folder while Windows users may prefer to put it in their C:\Program Files.
+By convention, Mac user may prefer to put it in their Applications folder while Windows users may prefer to put it in their C:\Program Files directory.

 - Double-click (or otherwise open) the application.
 You should see a window that looks like this: Obviously the titlebar will look slightly different if you are running on Windows.